 They overlap almost perfectly with brain regions that play a key role in how we understand and interpret the actions, intentions, and feelings of others.

 And the brain of a first-time mother stays changed — for at least two years after she has given birth.

-But pregnancy women did not lose her intelligence.
+But pregnant women did not lose their intelligence.